-An Audit Committee, with defined terms of reference and duties, has been established and is comprised of all of the Directors, with Mr Allen acting as permanent Chairman.
+An Audit Committee, with defined terms of reference and duties, has been established and is currently comprised of Luke Allen, Fred Hervouet and Erich Bonnet, with Mr Allen acting as permanent Chairman.
 Although Mr Hervouet was considered to be independent upon his appointment as a Director and as Chairman of the Board, so he is a member of the Audit Committee, he may not chair the Committee due to his role as Chairman of the Board.